 Students attended college auditions at the SC Theatre Association Convention and the Southeastern Theatre Conference.

-Three SJCS students attended the annual Southeastern Theatre Conference, held in March in Lexington, KY.
-Additionally, juniors Carson Crockett and Luke Perham participated in the College & University Technical Theatre interview process, receiving callbacks to more than sixty undergraduate Theatre programs.
+Sara Gushue attended the annual Southeastern Theatre Conference, held in March in Louisville, KY.
+Additionally, she participated in the College & University Technical Theatre interview process, receiving callbacks to more than fifty undergraduate Theatre programs.

-2018-2019 Highlights: The middle school and high school Chorus, Strings and Band Ensembles each performed a full-length concert at the end of each semester.
+2019-2020 Highlights: The middle school and high school Chorus, Strings and Band Ensembles each performed a full-length concert at the end of first semester.

 A select group of students from the middle school ensembles performed a special performance for the annual Grandparents Day Luncheon.

-Middle School students participated in the SCISA Music Festival at the USC School of Music.
-The 7th & 8th Grade Festival Band received a “Superior” rating and the 6th Grade Band also received a “Superior” for the first time!
+Middle School Band students were registered to participate in the SCISA Music Festival at the USC School of Music.
+Unfortunately, the 7th & 8th Grade Festival Band and the 6th Grade Band had transportation issues which cancelled the trip to Columbia.

-Members of the Band and Choral ensembles joined other Catholic high schools to participate in the inaugural Diocesan Music Clinic held in Columbia, SC.
+Fifteen (15) members of the Band and two members of the Choral ensemble joined other Catholic high schools to participate in the 2nd Annual Diocesan Music Clinic held in Columbia.